Can You Top Off Saltwater Tank With Distilled Water

 Before adding any distilled water, it is important to test the salinity of your tank with a hydrometer.
 The ideal salinity level for most saltwater tanks is between 1.020 and 1.025 specific gravity.
 If the reading falls outside of this range, you will need to add distilled water in order to bring it back into balance.

-See also Why Is Distilled Water Neutral
+See also Is Distilled Water Same As Sterile Water

 When adding distilled water, it is important to use only distilled or RO/DI (reverse osmosis/deionized) water.
 Tap water contains many minerals and chemicals that can be harmful to fish and other marine life, so it should not be used in a saltwater tank.
 Additionally, it’s best not to use already-distilled or pre-mixed saltwater from stores as they often contain unknown impurities that can also be harmful.